Today I have a special Christmas surprise for piano beginners! 😉

-Another special moment was the launch (in the beginning of September) of an exclusive Step-by-Step Video Practice Guide based on Nikolaev’s Russian School of Piano Playing – the most important method book for beginners (grades 1-2) that we use in the Russian Piano School.
-Twelve Lessons are already LIVE on the Private Members Forum – and I continue to post a new lesson each week.
+Another special moment was the launch (in the beginning of September) of an exclusive Step-by-Step Video Course based on Nikolaev’s Russian School of Piano Playing – the most important method book for beginners (grades 1-2) that we use in the Russian Piano School.
+Twelve Lessons are already LIVE in the Members Area – and I continue to post a new lesson each week.
 By the way, Lesson No. 1 is also available here, on PianoCareer.com! 😉

 Inspired by the questions of my online students, I also designed hundreds of other piano tutorials (in video or written form).
 A couple of these tutorials are available on this site – and you can get access to all the other ones by joining my Piano Coaching Program ;).
 Here is the Complete List of Available Tutorials that you can find on PianoCareerAcademy.com!

 I have many new interesting plans and projects for 2013 – and I hope you’ll enjoy the new tutorials that I am currently designing ;).
 I will not spoil the surprise – but I’ll certainly send an email notification to all my email newsletter subscribers each time I publish a new tutorial!